madeso/infofile/README.md

     }
 	mykey {} // when using {} the value can be ignored names [ cat dog duck ] // like {} but all keys are empty strings

+For windows, a good build of flex/bison is found at http://sourceforge.net/projects/winflexbison/files/?source=navbar